Kevin and Bean: Kevin

 Kevin was born Kevin Beyeler in Phoenix, Arizona on March 29, 1962.
 He was married to Melissa Beyeler until they separated in 2017.
 Kevin and Melissa run the Friends and Helpers Foundation, based out of Encino, California.
+They have twin daughters.
 Kevin has since married actress Merrin Dungey.

 In January 2021, Kevin began hosting "Great News with Kevin and Mike" with former "Kevin and Bean" producer and former Loveline co-host Mike Catherwood.
 The YouTube series derives from a weekly "Kevin and Bean" segment.

 From February 2021 to September 2024, Kevin co-hosted the "Kevin & Sluggo" afternoon drive show on KLOS with former KROQ DJ Doug "Sluggo" Roberts.
+In February 2025, Kevin and Sluggo started a podcast called "3/4 Human," initially co-hosted by Marci Wiser and later replaced by Kat Corbett.

+On April 1, 2025, Ryder returned to KROQ as afternoon host.

 Bean

-Baxter was born on November 14, 1959, and resided until his early teens in Bingley, Bradford, West Yorkshire, England.
+Baxter was born in London on November 14, 1959, and resided until his early teens in Bingley, Bradford, West Yorkshire, England.
 He graduated from Bowie High School in Bowie, Maryland, in 1977, and speaks with an American accent.
 He claims to suffer from memory loss, due to a childhood injury sustained from a car accident.

 He is married to Donna H. (Mendivil) Baxter, who works as a fashion designer.

 After moving from L.A. to Seattle (and later, New Orleans) Bean continued with the show by broadcasting from a room in his house where he had a sound mixing board, recording equipment, a video monitor showing staff in the KROQ studio in Los Angeles, a computer and a microphone attached to a high-quality phone line.

 Baxter currently resides in the United Kingdom.
 He hosts a fee-based podcast on Patreon with Allie Mac Kay, "A Cup of Tea and a Chat."
 He also contributes to UK-based Podcast Radio and guest-hosted from England The John and Ken Show on KFI in December 2020.